Top 10 Hard to Kill Houseplants

 7. Thanksgiving Cactus

-There are very few plants that prompt warm, fuzzy feelings of holiday nostalgia like the Christmas cactus.
-This cactus bursts into beautiful bloom in midwinter, and its plump flowers come in a range of colors from bright yellows to deep pinks.
-For the best performance, don’t fuss and fret over Christmas cactus beyond watering it when its soil is dry.
+There are very few plants that prompt warm, fuzzy feelings of holiday nostalgia like the Thanksgiving cactus.
+This cactus bursts into beautiful bloom in midwinter, and its plump flowers come in a range of colors.
+For the best performance, don’t fuss and fret over Thanksgiving cactus beyond watering it when its soil is dry.

 Why we love it: This cactus asks for next to nothing from its caretaker and will readily live on for years and years.
 These hard to kill houseplants also make a thoughtful holiday gift!

 It’s easy to guess why haworthia is sometimes referred to as the zebra plant—the white, stripey bumps along its leaves make it stand out in a crowd.
 Not only is this houseplant eye-catching, it also withstands nearly any abuse thrown at it, since it doesn’t require much watering and does fine in most light conditions, though a south-facing window is best practice.